OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

        }
 2. **Serialisatie in C\# kant- en deserialisatie in Java gelijktijdige**

-   Hallo serialisatiemethode in C\# kant moet worden opgegeven in de C\# gebruikerscode:
+   De serialisatiemethode in C\# kant moet worden opgegeven in de C\# gebruikerscode:

        this.ctx.DeclareCustomizedSerializer(new CustomizedInteropJSONSerializer());

-   Hallo deserialisatie-methode in Java kant moet worden opgegeven in SPEC bestand:
+   De methode deserialisatie in Java kant moet worden opgegeven in SPEC bestand:

      (scp-spout